md35-gk/Nexond-Trainer/README.md

 Installation is simple, but new users to the MapleStory cheating scene may have more difficulty setting the trainer up. **Please read this section carefully.**

-1. Download Nexon'd Trainer as a .ZIP file from the given download link in the official thread where you can find Nexon'd Trainer.
+1. Download the Nexon'd Trainer Extractor executable from the given download link in the official thread where you can find Nexon'd Trainer.
-2. Un-zip and extract the contents anywhere on your PC using the password found in the same thread.
+2. Open the executable and follow the extraction process.
+Use the password found in the official thread to complete the extraction.

 Next, you will want to configure the Load.ini file, which contains the list of all script names the trainer supports and loads in during the initialization process.
 Keep in mind the following: